 Asia spent most of her youth in her hometown of Slidell, Louisiana before she moved to Mississippi in 2003 during her junior year of high school.
-After graduating from Petal High School, Asia enrolled at Pearl River Community College, but when her mother fell ill she decided to take a semester off.
+After graduating from Petal High School, Asia Martin enrolled at Pearl River Community College, but when her mother fell ill, she decided to take a semester off.

-Three days before she disappeared, Asia purchased a bus ticket to visit her ailing mother in Denver, Colorado.
+Three days before she disappeared, Asia Martin purchased a bus ticket to visit her ailing mother in Denver, Colorado.
 When it came time for her to depart, she never got on that bus.
 Authorities are convinced that Asia simply walked away and left her life behind.
 Her family, however, have said that Asia would never disappear without contacting them.
 Understandably, they believe that something dangerous has happened to her.
 Since Asia’s went missing, her mother has died, but her father still awaits news about what happened to his little girl.

-Please share this story about Asia Nicole Martin to continue the conversation about her missing person case.
+Please share this story about Asia Martin to continue the conversation about her missing person case.
 She is our sister and her life matters.